 Externship on Advancing Social and Environmental Justice in the New York Attorney General's Office

-Andrew Elmore and Monica Wagner, Lecturers-in-Law (2 graded academic and 3 ungraded clinical credits)
+Monica Wagner and Lisa Landau (pending faculty approval), Lecturers-in-Law (2 graded academic and 3 ungraded clinical credits)

-The bureaus in the Social Justice and Economic Divisions in which students are placed are (more detail is available at www.ag.ny.gov) :
+The six bureaus in the Social Justice Division are (more detail is available at www.ag.ny.gov):

 - The Civil Rights Bureau enforces laws protecting New Yorkers from discrimination on the basis of race, color, national origin, sex, religion, age, marital status, sexual orientation, military status, source of income or disability.
 The Bureau investigates and prosecutes alleged patterns of unlawful discrimination in a variety of areas.
 The Bureau also engages in community outreach activities to educate the public about civil rights issues.